Sark-man/osint-tool/README.md

 - 🌐 WHOIS lookups on domains
 - 👤 Username footprinting across popular platforms
 - 📊 Exporting results to CSV for reporting
+- 🔍 Shodan integration for IP/domain intelligence (open ports, hostnames, org info)

-This project is designed as a **student cybersecurity portfolio project** and is actively being expanded (Shodan & HaveIBeenPwned integrations coming soon 🚀).
+This project is designed as a **student cybersecurity portfolio project** and is actively being expanded (HaveIBeenPwned integrations coming soon 🚀).

 ---

 ## 📂 Features
 - **WHOIS Lookup**: Get registrar, name servers, creation/expiry dates, and contact emails for a domain.
-- **Username Check**: Test if a username exists on GitHub, Twitter, Instagram, and LinkedIn.
+- **Username Check**: Test if a username exists on GitHub, Twitter, Instagram, SnapChat, Tiktok and LinkedIn.
 - **CSV Export**: Save results in a clean format for later analysis.
 - **CLI Interface**: Run like a real pentester’s tool with `--domain` or `--username`.